think-privacy/ThinkPrivacy/faq.md

 The idea of this site is to provide alternatives that have better privacy but are as easy to use as whatever they replace.
 These are referred to on this site as “privacy-conscious”.

 There are usually other alternatives that provide a higher level of privacy but require technical knowledge that most people don’t have.
-For those products, we have listed their difficulty in the table.

 The word “ethical” is used in many different ways in modern English.
 On this site it’s used to mean services and apps that do significantly less harm to people’s privacy, because this site regards user privacy as morally good.